 As a blueprint architect, you want to allow your users to choose whether to provision machines on your Boston or London infrastructure, so you edit your existing vSphere CentOS blueprint to enable the locations feature.

-Log in to the vRealize Automation console as an infrastructure architect.
+Log in to vRealize Automation as an infrastructure architect.

 As a system administrator, define the datacenter locations.
 See Scenario: Add Datacenter Locations for Cross Region Deployments.